timothypratley/justice/README.md

 On the other hand `(my-rule ?x ?y ?z ?result)` makes a lot of sense if `?x ?y ?z` are filter values where I'm trying to find things that pass those filters.
 So I think it is a good convention to favor that the last binding of a rule is often to be left unbound.

-Rules cannot be variadic in Datalog, so `defrules` disallows that.
+Rules cannot be variadic in Datalog, so `defq` disallows that.

 Higher order rules are not supported as it is unclear what semantics should be attached to them.